wang-q/App-Fasops/README.md

          slice: extract alignment slices from a blocked fasta
          split: split blocked fasta files to separate per-alignment files
         subset: extract a subset of species from a blocked fasta
+          xlsx: paint substitutions and indels to an excel file

 See `fasops commands` for usage information.